Chinese: 左金丸

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Zuo Jin Wan is mostly used to treat the pattern "Liver Qi Stagnation invading the Stomach" which we describe below.
+As such Zuo Jin Wan is used by TCM practitioners to treat two different patterns which we describe below.

 Morning sickness Esophagitis Gastritis Gastroesophageal reflux disease Peptic ulcers

 Again it wouldn't be correct to say "Zuo Jin Wan treats morning sickness" for instance.
-Rather, Zuo Jin Wan is used to treat Liver Qi Stagnation invading the Stomach, which is sometimes the root cause behind morning sickness.
+Rather, Zuo Jin Wan is used to treat patterns that are sometimes the root cause behind morning sickness.

-Now let's look at Liver Qi Stagnation invading the Stomach, a pattern that TCM practitioners commonly treat with Zuo Jin Wan.
+Now let's look at the two patterns commonly treated with Zuo Jin Wan.

 The Liver is a so-called "Zang" Organ.
 Learn more about the Liver in Chinese Medicine